 Adhering to your treatment plan means using your treatment exactly as prescribed by your doctor.
 That includes using the treatments as often as directed, for the amount of time directed, and not letting time lapse between prescription refills.

-Some reasons for poor treatment adherence include complexity of the treatment routine, cost of treatments, and bothersome side effects.
+Some reasons for poor treatment adherence include the complexity of the treatment routine, the cost of treatments, and bothersome side effects.
 Not adhering to your treatment plan can lead to poor control of your psoriasis symptoms, which in turn can require more doctor visits and the use of drugs reserved for more severe psoriasis.

 Below are tips that can help you improve treatment adherence, so you can get the full benefits of your psoriasis treatment.